 Caroline is an active member of Irish business networks in London; the Irish International Business Network (IIBN) and The London Irish Construction Network (TLICN).
-Caroline is also a Trustee of Mind Yourself, a charity dedicated to improving the physical and mental health of the London Irish community.
+Caroline also works closely with the London Irish Centre.

 Matthew Brain, Senior Associate

-Matthew started his career as a solicitor in 1991, specialising in employment law from an early stage.
+Matthew qualified as a solicitor in September 1991, specialising in employment law from an early stage.
 He became a partner at a leading national firm of solicitors in 2003 where he ultimately headed the Northern employment law team.

 In January 2012, Matthew embraced his inner-entrepreneurial spirit and left the (relative) comfort of private legal practice and established his own successful HR and Employment Law consultancy business, where his clients have continued to benefit from what one client recently called his “rare blend of legal expertise and pragmatism”.